saracr12345/COMP0016-report/docs/hci/HCI.md

 ---

 # HCI
+_(Please note that our project requirements and specifications have been refined throughout development to align with the feasibility of creating an effective and practical platform.)_
 ## Section 1 - Discovering user requirements ​

 ​Our research focused on identifying the most effective method for gathering user feedback to refine our app’s functionality.
 After evaluating various data collection approaches, we determined that a questionnaire combining multiple-choice and short paragraph questions would be the most suitable.
 This method ensures clarity and accessibility for our target audience—children aged 8 to 14—allowing them to express their thoughts effectively.